fresheneesz/bitcoinThroughputAnalysis/README.md

 LukeJr analyzed sync time and gave [results of his analysis](https://www.youtube.com/watch?v=CqNEQS80-h4) that lowering the blocksize maximum to 300KB would allow us to maintain the current sync time, and would allow sync time to decrease slowly over the years.
 But [his script](https://github.com/fresheneesz/bitcoinThroughputAnalysis/blob/master/LukeJr's%20sync-time%20script.py) only calculates one bottleneck.

-BitFury produced [a paper](https://bitfury.com/content/downloads/block-size-1.1.1.pdf) in 2015 that has a lot of good information.
-The paper quantified the effect of blocksize on the basis of how many nodes would be excluded from the network.
-However, their estimate of how many nodes would be excluded is not well justified and doesn't attempt to estimate current or future nodes that are or will be excluded.
+[BitFury's paper on Block Size Increase](https://bitfury.com/content/downloads/block-size-1.1.1.pdf) in 2015 quantified the effect of blocksize on the basis of how many nodes would be excluded from the network.
+It contains a lot of good info, but their estimate of how many nodes would be excluded is not well justified and doesn't attempt to estimate current or future nodes that are or will be excluded.

 # Overview